 It can be difficult to choose between all the different kinds of therapies offered by different therapists and counsellors.
 At Lemons to Lemonade we draw on several, including Acceptance and Commitment Therapy (ACT), Cognitive Analytic Therapy (CAT), Dialectical Behaviour Therapy (DBT), and Person-Centred Therapy (PCT).
 We are specialists in two evidence- based therapies:

 CBT is recommended by the National Institute for Clinical Excellence (NICE) guidelines for a range of emotional difficulties such as depression, anxiety, and stress.
 It is based on the psychological understanding that people sometimes develop beliefs and automatic patterns of thought that are unhelpful and make it difficult to live life in the way they might want to.
 Using CBT we can work with you to help you identify unhelpful thoughts and beliefs, and develop alternative ways to respond.
 We often ask clients to try out various activities that are part of the therapy in between sessions.
 CBT is particularly suitable for people who prefer a structured approach.

 We’ll agree a tailored approach with you based on one or both of these therapies.
-We might also suggest that we draw on other approaches, including Person-Centred Therapy, Cognitive Analytical Therapy (CAT), and Dialectical Behavioural Therapy (DBT) where we think these would be helpful and effective.
+We might also suggest that we draw on the other approaches listed above where we think these would be helpful and effective.

-Clients can pay by credit or debit card, cash, or bank transfer.
+Clients can pay by credit or debit card, smartphone (Apple Pay, Samsung Pay, Google Pay) or bank transfer.
 Payment is requested at the start of the session or in advance.